w7glf/PS2_KEYBOARD_KEYER_W7GLF/README.md

 # PS2_KEYBOARD_KEYER_W7GLF
-PS2 CW Keyboard Keyer For PERIXX Keyboards
+PS2 CW Keyboard Keyer For PERIXX-409 Keyboards

 This is code adapted from Mark VandeWettering K6HX and Jan Swanepoel to allow an Arduino NANO or UNO to snd CW using the Perixx-409 keyboard.
 This keyboard requires an initial command to enable its ability to send SCAN codes.